 Artist Barbara Rachko is best known for her large, vibrant works using her technique of pastel on sandpaper.
 Before becoming a full time artist, she graduated from the University of Vermont with a B.A. in psychology.
-She went on to earn a commercial pilot's license and a Boeing 727 flight engineer's certificate.
-She also spent seven years on active duty as a commanding officer in the Navy.
+She went on to earn a commercial pilot's license, a Boeing 727 flight engineer's certificate, and spent seven years on active duty as a commanding officer in the Navy.

 In 1986, while working at the Pentagon as a computer analyst, she decided to study figure drawing and medical anatomy.
 She began developing her craft, and eventually resigned from active duty to devote her life to art.

 In 2001, Barbara experienced the devastating loss of her husband on 9/11.
 He was a passenger on American Airlines Flight 77, the plane that hijackers crashed into the Pentagon killing 184 people.
 Her pain from this chapter in her life is expressed in some of her series work.

 Her work is represented at national and international exhibits, and by six galleries throughout the United States.
 She currently divides her time between New York City and Alexandria, Virginia.